9 Paid Summer Internships for High School Students

 Location: New York, New York

-Stipend: A striped commensurate with the New York State minimum wage
+Stipend: A stipend commensurate with the New York State minimum wage

 Program dates: January-June (school year) and July-August (summer)

-Eligibility: Students who are two to three years from graduating high school (in grades 10 and 11) or obtaining their High School Equivalency degree and who, on the application deadline date, either reside in or attend a high school or home school in New York, New Jersey, or Connecticut
+Eligibility: Students who are two to three years from graduating high school (in grades 10 and 11) or obtaining their High School Equivalency degree and who reside in or attend a high school or home school in New York, New Jersey, or Connecticut

 The Metropolitan Museum of Art offers internship opportunities to allow students to explore art, museums, and creative professions.
 Whether your interest lies in editorial work, marketing, social media, education, scientific research, conservation, or another area, the program provides an opportunity to connect with museum professionals in these sectors.
-You'll have the chance to engage with these experts one-on-one or in small cohorts.
+You'll engage with these experts one-on-one or in small cohorts.
 The Met seeks students from diverse backgrounds and with varied interests.
 Students belonging to groups historically underrepresented in these fields are strongly encouraged to apply.
+To learn more about this program, check out our complete guide here.

 Location: New York, New York

 Stipend: Interns who attend a Title 1 School or are eligible for free or reduced lunch will be offered a stipend to participate.
-Unpaid internships will be provided for all other accepted students, with the option to receive community service hours or school credit.
-Participation in this program can be used to fulfill the extracurricular requirement for the NYSED Seal of Civic Readiness.
+Other students will have the option to receive community service hours or school credit.

 Program dates: October - June

-Eligibility: High school students entering grades 10, 11, or 12.
+Eligibility: Students entering grades 10, 11, or 12.
 Applicants must live in and attend school in the New York City metro area (includes the five boroughs of New York City, as well as areas of New York State, Connecticut, and New Jersey).

 If you’re interested in history and digital media, the Student Historian Internship program at the New York Historical Society is a great program.
 You'll engage in research using the resources of the New York Historical Society and share your scholarship through creative digital projects.
 You'll meet with professional staff to learn about various aspects of the museum, library, digital humanities, and history fields.
-You will work alongside fellow students to develop your thinking, communication, and digital media skills.
+You will also work alongside fellow students to develop your thinking, communication, and digital media skills.
 The program focuses on the theme "Our Composite Nation: Frederick Douglass’ America."
+To learn more about this program, check out our complete guide here.

 Application deadline: March 3